TSP23SCM82M/assign1/assign1/README.md

 Using the file handle, get the previous block from the file and save it in the memPage page.
 Check to see if the file handle contains the previous block.
 Return an error indicating a non-existent page if it is missing.
 But if it does, take it out of the fHandle data structure and put the current file location in the cur_page_num variable.
 To read the file's previous page, call the readBlock function with the parameter cur_page_num - 1.

+**extern RC readCurrentBlock (SM_FileHandle *fHandle, SM_PageHandle memPage);**

+Using the file handle, get the current block from the file and save it in the memPage page.
+Check to see if the file handle contains the current block.
+Return an error indicating a non-existent page if it is missing.
+But if it does, take it out of the fHandle data structure and put the current file location in the cur_page_num variable.
+To read the file's current page, call the readBlock function with the parameter cur_page_num.

+**extern RC readNextBlock (SM_FileHandle *fHandle, SM_PageHandle memPage);**

+Using the file handle, get the next block from the file and save it in the memPage page.
+Check to see if the file handle contains the next block.
+Return an error indicating a non-existent page if it is missing.
+But if it does, take it out of the fHandle data structure and put the current file location in the cur_page_num variable.
+To read the file's next page, call the readBlock function with the parameter cur_page_num + 1.

+**extern RC readLastBlock (SM_FileHandle *fHandle, SM_PageHandle memPage);**

+Using the file handle, get the last block from the file and save it in the memPage page.
+Check to see if the file handle contains the last block.
+Return an error indicating a non-existent page if it is missing.
+But if it does, store the fHandle->totalNumPages - 1 in lastPageNum.
+To read the file's last page, call the readBlock function with the parameter lastPageNum.

+**extern RC writeBlock (int pageNum, SM_FileHandle *fHandle, SM_PageHandle memPage);**

+This function writes a page of data (specified by memPage) to a specific page (pageNum) within a file.
+If pageNum is negative or pageNum exceeds the total number of pages, error is returned.
+The byte offset where the data should be written is calculated and fseek is used to position the file pointer to that location.
+If fseek() issuccessful, the content is stored in memPage.

 **extern RC writeCurrentBlock (SM_FileHandle \*fHandle, SM_PageHandle memPage);**

 This is function receives 2 parameters, the first one is the filehandle, and the second one is memPage.